datacarpentry/python-socialsci/episodes/10-aggregations.md

 ### Replace specific values with NaN

-Although we can recognise `NaN` with methods like `isnull` or `dropna` actually creating a `NaN` value and putting it into a dataframe, requires the `numpy` module.
+Although we can recognise `NaN` with methods like `isnull()` or `dropna()` actually creating a `NaN` value and putting it into a Dataframe, requires the `numpy` module.
 The following code will replace our 0 values with `NaN`.
 We can demonstrate that this has occurred by running the `describe()` again and see that we now have our original values back.

 ~~~
 import numpy as np